 There are two ways in which to obtain a free library card:

+If you are a resident of Allegheny County age 16 & up, you are eligible for a library card.
 For children under the age of 16, both the child and parent/guardian must be present to register and the child must be able to sign his/her own name.
 Parent/guardian’s photo identification and proof of address is required and will be listed on the account.

 Western Allegheny Community Library also offers library cards for residents outside of Allegheny County.